Beloba03/Trutops-TAF-Updater/README.md

 This section outlines various test cases and their expected outcomes, helping users to troubleshoot common issues they might encounter.

+For peer evaluation testing the files Example.TAF, Example2.TAF, and Example3.TAF (in the directory TEST_TAFS) have GEO files provided in the TEST_GEOS directory.

 ### Tested Scenarios

 1. **Missing Configuration File**